schappim/mBot-Gitbook/section-6-chapter-34-restoring-the-firmware.md

 C. A custom program has replaced the factory software.

-D. At least on variable name cannot be recognized by the mBot.
+D. At least one variable name cannot be recognized by the mBot.

 _Answer: C_